 a.
 Lord, where are You going: Peter (and the other disciples) did not yet understand Jesus.
 Peter perhaps thought that Jesus was going on a long journey without them.
 Peter wanted more of an explanation.

 b.
 Where I am going you cannot follow Me now, but you shall follow Me afterward: Peter didn’t understand, but Jesus did.
-Jesus understood that Peter could notfollow Him unto death now, but afterward he would.
+Jesus understood that Peter could not follow Him unto death now, but afterward he would.

 c.
-Lord, why can I not follow You now: Peter knew he was the disciple of Jesus, and the disciple’s duty was the follow the rabbi.
+Lord, why can I not follow You now: Peter knew he was the disciple of Jesus, and the disciple’s duty was to follow the rabbi.
 Peter felt so committed to his discipleship to Jesus that not only would he follow Him, but also lay down my life for Your sake.

 i.
 We believe Peter.
 He would have died for Jesus right then but he later failed because his devotion was based on emotion, and in the soon-to-come crisis emotion would fail him.

 ii.
 We might say that Judas’ denial of Jesus was deliberate and planned; Peter’s denial of Jesus was accidental and spontaneous.
 Peter’s denial was terrible, but it wasn’t the same as what Judas did.

 iii.
 We see a different Peter when his walk is no longer built on emotion, but on the work of Jesus on the cross and the power of the Holy Spirit.
 “Christ must first die for Peter, before Peter can die for him.”
 (Clarke)

 d.
 Till you have denied Me three times: Peter confidently said that he would follow Jesus and even die for him.
 Yet when the test came he could not stand being laughed at for Jesus’ sake.
 To him, a servant-girl’s tongue was sharper than an executioner’s sword.
 Before the next morning dawned he would deny he even knew Jesus three times.